 When adding a new region, Mnova Reaction Monitoring provides the capability to automatically track peaks that change their position through the time course of a reaction.
 The auto track algorithm is based in the region selected in the active spectrum.

 Mnova NMR offers two main tools that address multivariate analysis: binning and principal component analysis.
 Note that these tools require a separate license!

 Chemometrics module is accessed under the Advanced menu and broadly involves three subsequent steps: (1) matrix generation (2) matrix pre-processing and (3) principal component analysis.

 PCA (Principal Component Analysis) under Mnova gives you the possibility to generate and interact with PCA plots and spectra at the same time.
-The user friendly interface provided by Mnova will be of great advantage also for spectroscopists who are not familiar with multivariate analysis but would like to learn more and test it.
+The user-friendly interface provided by Mnova will be of great advantage also for spectroscopists who are not familiar with multivariate analysis but would like to learn more and test it.
 Read more here

 Vendor Independent – Supported NMR formats